There are two papers based on the Australian History Curriculum.

 - We will return student results and certificates in early August.

-- The cost will be a school administration fee of $50 and a fee per student of $7.00.
+- The cost is a school administration fee of $50 and a fee per student fee of $8.

 - The closing date for registration is March 31st.

-- If a school wishes to increase the number of students please notify us by the end of April.
+- If a school wishes to change the number of students please notify us by the end of April.

-- No refunds will be given after the 30th April.
+- No refunds given after the 30th April.

 Frequently Asked Questions